microchip-pic-avr-examples/dspic33-dsc-bootloader-code-examples/dspic33a_secure_boot/README.md

 ### Flash Region Execute Example

-The example within the flash_region_execute folder is intended to verify that the IRT regions are fully protected and non-IRT user space cannot access IRT code.
+The example project below is intended to verify that the IRT regions are fully protected and non-IRT user space cannot access IRT code.
+It is located in the flash_protection_examples folder.

 * bootExecuteFlashProtection.X
     * Jumps to an address in the IRT boot region from non-IRT user space.